 4. Provide training and support

 Don’t assume that people will automatically know how to be good mentors or mentees without at least some level of training or support.
 This doesn’t have to be a lengthy, formal training programme, but at the very least people will need some input on what mentoring is, some help on developing key skills such as listening and questioning, and awareness around some of the sensitivities that may arise and how to deal with them.
+Consider a people management software to help with development.
 In the case of upward mentoring, there are some subtle power dynamics at play, and parties may need support and advice on how to deal with them.
 One key issue, for example, is what happens if the mentee (the senior party), finds it hard to step away from being the person ‘in charge’ and starts taking the upper hand?
 People need to have someone to turn to – either within HR or a nominated mentoring ‘supervisor’ – if they come across difficulties within their mentoring relationship.

 5. Pilot and review